CZ-NIC/knot/doc/reference.rst

 *Default:* changes

-.. _zone_max-journal-usage:
+.. _zone_journal-max-usage:

-max-journal-usage
+journal-max-usage
 -----------------

 Policy how much space in journal DB will the zone's journal occupy.

 ..
 NOTE::
-   Journal DB may grow far above the sum of max-journal-usage across all zones, because of DB free space fragmentation.
+   Journal DB may grow far above the sum of journal-max-usage across all zones, because of DB free space fragmentation.

 *Default:* 100 MiB

-.. _zone_max_journal_depth:
+.. _zone_journal-max-depth:

-max-journal-depth
+journal-max-depth
 -----------------

 Maximum history length of journal.